washingtonyachtclub/documents/WYC_Policies.md

 Bravo Ratings are valid for 6 months after issue date.
 The Bravo Rating may be renewed by taking the Bravo Practical Test again.

 ### Dinghy Novice Ratings
-Dinghy Novice Ratings may be awarded for the Single-Handed, Double-Handed, Sailboard, and Catamaran Fleets.
+Dinghy Novice Ratings may be awarded for the Single-Handed, Double-Handed, and Catamaran Fleets.

 #### Requirements
 To obtain a Novice Rating, one must:

 ##### Written Exam
-Pass the appropriate Novice Written Exam (Dinghy Novice or Sailboard).
+Pass the Dinghy Novice Exam.

 ##### Knots
 Be able to tie the following knots: Bowline, Cleating, Reef (also known as Square), and Figure Eight.